 LEGOLAND Florida is located a little over an hour outside of Orlando in Winter Haven, Florida.
 This resort currently offers a hotel, several theme parks, and a waterpark.
 Oh, and big news: parents of Peppa Pig lovers can rejoice because Peppa Pig is getting her own theme park at LEGOLAND in 2022!

-Admission prices are a steal compared to Walt Disney World, so this park is a great location for families looking to have fun on a budget.
+Admission prices are a steal compared to Walt Disney World, so this park is a great location for families looking to have fun in Orlando on a budget.
 Inside LEGOLAND park, you can also find what remains of Florida’s first tourist attraction – Cypress Gardens.

 🛎️ Want to Stay in a Lego Hotel?
 Book a themed-room at LEGOLAND Florida Resort.
 They offer rooms themed “adventure,” “beach,” “pirate island,” and more.
 It’s definitely a memorable experience for the kids!